2015 Western Cape fire season: Muizenberg

 Imitate aftermath of the fires on the hills of Muizenberg overlooking Cape Town.

 The Muizenberg fire ignited in the afternoon on 1 March.
-The fire burned through the night and was brought under control until 2am the next morning, when it flared up again.
+The fire burned through the night and was brought under control until 2 a.m. the next morning, when it flared up again.
 By noon, 52 people had been treated for smoke inhalation, a firefighter had been treated for burn wounds and 2 bungalows and 5 homes had been destroyed.
 A number of buildings were evacuated, including 10 homes, a retirement village in Muizenberg and an old-age home in Noordhoek.
 The fire was being fought by a spotter plane, 2 fixed-wing water bombers, 4 helicopters, 18 support vehicles, 28 firefighting vehicles, 50 Working on Fire ground crew and 97 city firefighters.
 Chapman's Peak Drive and parts of Ou Kaapse Weg had been closed due to the fire.
 Damage to these roads lead to the Cape Town Cycle Tour being shortened to avoid them.
 The fire was reportedly being fueled by strong winds and burning towards.
 A South African Navy base was under risk of burning.
 By the third day of the Muizenberg fire, flames had spread to Noordhoek, Lakeside and Hout Bay.

 Hout Bay

 The Hout Bay fire spread from the Muizenberg fire by 3 March and burned for 3 days.
 The fire was fought by members of the National Sea Rescue Institute, 8 Working on Fire volunteers and 15 SANParks firefighters, firefighting helicopters, and residents and staff of the Tierboskloof suburb.
 A number of firefighters were transported up the mountains by helicopter to extinguish flames that were inaccessible by foot.
-The fire was brought under control on 6 March by 3am and heat sensing equipment was used to find any hot areas that could flare up again.
+The fire was brought under control on 6 March by 3 a.m. and heat sensing equipment was used to find any hot areas that could flare up again.